KittenPixel-cell/Portfolio/README.md

 # KittenPixel's Personal Portfolio

 As this is my Personal Portfolio I will first explain how I got into programming when I was about 11 I got into programming and made my first roblox game, my friends loved it now that im 13 I can make more advanced stuff, and my most advanced game so far was a core game I went through self teaching stuff and it took 2 months to finish the core game.
-I have made the core game when I was younger and a remake is being worked on this is some of the code thats in the remake ```wait(2)

-local Sounds = game.Workspace.sounds
-local Values = game.Workspace.Values

-local Screen = game.Workspace.Total
+I have made the core game when I was younger and a remake is being worked on this is some of the code thats in the remake ``` local Sounds = game.Workspace:WaitForChild("sounds") local Values = game.Workspace:WaitForChild("Values") local Screen = game.Workspace:WaitForChild("Total")

-local Reactor = game.Workspace.Reactor.Components
+local Reactor = game.Workspace:WaitForChild("Reactor"):WaitForChild("Components")

 script.Parent.TextButton.MouseButton1Down:Connect(function()
 	game.ReplicatedStorage.Announcement:FireAllClients("Initalizing Reactor Startup.")